sourcegraph/about/handbook/engineering/deployments/index.md

 For a complete list of Sourcegraph instances we manage, see our [instances documentation](instances.md).

-For common actions related to operating our Sourcegraph deployments, see [playbooks](./playbooks.md).

 - [Deployment basics](#deployment-basics)
   - [Images](#images)
   - [Renovate](#renovate)